South Indian Egg Stew

 1) In a Meyer Select milk pan, heat water and bring it to a boil.

-2) Add in vinegar and gently press the eggs in the pan for boiling.
+2) Add in vinegar and salt and gently place the eggs in the pan for boiling.

 3) Remove the eggs after 10 minutes as they would be perfectly hard boiled.